yiisoft/actions/docs/rector.md

 By default, GitHub
 [will not trigger](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#using-the-github_token-in-a-workflow)
 workflows run after commit into another workflows.
-You can change this by usage a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)
+You can change this by using a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)
 (apply the `repo` and `workflow` scopes).